Dmytry/cursed_int/README.md

 An example of how undefined behavior signed overflow can 'infect' a number and cause removal of common types of range checks (e.g. on array access), with significant security implications.

+It is quite common to sanitize inputs to a function.
+However, any arithmetics in sanitization is extremely hazardous, because an overflow during input sanitization may easily result in removal of subsequent array bounds checks.

-It is pretty well known that signed overflow's undefined behavior can result in rather bizzare changes to what the code does (such as making a finite loop infinite by pre-multiplying the iterand), but I believe this particular specific case is most relevant to realistic security exploits.
+It is pretty well known that signed overflow's undefined behavior can result in rather bizzare changes to what the code does (such as making a finite loop infinite by changing the iteration step to eliminate a multiply within the loop), but I believe this particular specific case is most relevant to realistic security exploits.

 Use GCC 12 with -O2 or -O3 flag to build the samples for maximum craziness.
 Run them with 2147483647 as the command line argument.